 Through the Manoog Family Artist in Residency Program, we are proud to support the arts by creating new opportunities for rising artists here in our own community.
 This program provides resident artists with resources and support services to pursue independent projects right here at the Plumbing Museum.
-Artists are asked to create a body of work that reflects the relationship between art, architecture, and industrial technology within the city of Boston and Watertown.
+Artists are asked to create a body of work that reflects the relationship between art and industrial technology.
 (The Manoog Family Artist Residency Program is administered by the Plumbing Museum in partnership with J.C.
 Cannistraro.)

 • A 3 month residency

 • Guided access to Cannistraro manufacturing shops and job sites